09 October 2023

 How to Gamify Your Existing Healthcare App

-At this stage you should single out the pain points that gamification needs to address.
+At this stage you should single out the pain points that digital health gamification needs to address.
 For example, problems with focusing while meditating, motivation loss during fasting, or difficulties during rehabilitation.

 App gamification strategy is based on two core principles: mechanics and dynamics.